-Financial Management

-- Ensure work objectives are delivered within agreed timescales and budgets. - Contribute to the planning and monitoring of the Retail directorate budget as appropriate.

-Health & Safety

-Demonstrate responsibility for your own health and safety and that of those with whom you work.

-Contribute to an environment where Health and Safety is promoted and responsibility taken for resolving any issues within Retail directorate.
+Demonstrate the importance of having a collaborative approach by working closely with other staff within the Networks and markets Groups, other directorates in the Utility Regulator, industry participants, external advisors and other key stakeholders.
+Financial Management Ensure work objectives are delivered within agreed timescales and budgets.
+Contribute to the planning and monitoring of the directorate budget as appropriate.
+Health & Safety Demonstrate responsibility for your own health and safety and that of those with whom you work.
+Contribute to an environment where Health and Safety is promoted and responsibility taken for resolving any issues.
 Risk Management Contribute to the identification of risks, implement and manage appropriate measures to minimise risk within the directorate and inputting onto the Risk Register as required.
-Help to identify, implement and manage appropriate measures to minimise risk to the Retail directorate.
+Help to identify, implement and manage appropriate measures to minimise risk.
 Ensure compliance with organisational policies and procedures, such as performance management and information management.
 Customer Services Respond to external queries and complaints as appropriate and in line with the UR policy for Appeals, Disputes and Complaints.
 Respond to consultations as appropriate.
 Networking Develop effective working relationship with the senior management team and key members of the regulated companies to ensure effective regulation.
 Build relationships with key stakeholders in relation to e.g. strategy and policy development etc.